mxvlk/FogOff/README.md

 ## How to use

+Note: I will not provide a API key because only around 500 map reloads per day are free

 - Add your own Google Maps API key (in the AndroidManifest.xml)
 - Compile the app